<> <> <> <>

 At Pilot, we offer hair loss treatments that have been designed by a leading Australian hair loss expert.

-With over 35 years of experience, Dr Russell Knudsen's hair treatment plan has seen some excellent results, with over 80 per cent of patients retaining their hair.
+With over 35 years of experience, Dr Russell Knudsen's hair treatment plan has seen some excellent results.

 There's no one-size-fits-all approach to hair growth, so the key to our success — and yours — is making sure each person is getting the right ingredients, in the right amounts.

-Depending on your situation and the medical advice you receive, you may want to treat your hair loss with lifestyle changes — like diet, sleep and exercise, over-the-counter medications — like hair growth shampoos and treatments, as well as vitamin supplements, or in some cases, prescription medications.
+Depending on your situation and the medical advice you receive, you may want to treat your hair loss with lifestyle changes — like diet, sleep and exercise, over-the-counter products — like hair growth shampoos, as well as vitamin supplements, or in some cases, clinical treatments.

 When it comes to hair loss, it can be a real race against the clock, though, so if you're concerned, it's best to seek medical advice as soon as possible.